Patrol torpedo boat PT-59: Fate

 PT-59 quietly ended her days in the 1970s after having served as a fishing boat in Manhattan.
 Because PT-59 was thought to be the former PT-95, a 78-foot Huckins PT boat of very different design, no efforts were made to save or salvage her.
 The actual PT-95 had been scrapped in Newport, Rhode Island, after her services were no longer needed, in September 1945.
 When the actual identity of the fishing boat was discovered, James "Boat" Newberry, founder of PT Boats Inc., attempted to obtain her; however, her ownership was tangled up in NYC probate court.
 After an unexpected fire, the boat sank at its moorings, beside the 207th St. Bridge over the Harlem River, around 1976.
 The hull sat for years at the bottom of the river and slowly rotted away.

 In May 2017, Kennedy biographer William Doyle announced preliminary explorations in the Harlem River near 208th Street indicated a strong possibility that PT-59 could be found and recovered.
-He is looking to raise funds from Kennedy focused organizations to fully explore the area.
+He was looking to raise funds from Kennedy focused organizations to fully explore the area.
 In June 2020 the Metropolitan Transportation Authority announced that parts of the boat had been recovered during preparations to construct a seawall.